totolicious/crispy-happiness/README.md

 * Memoize conversion rate api responses based on dates
 * Replace string currency types with the Currency enum
 * Add tsDoc comments
+* Left a lot of TODO comments.
+It could definitely be improved in many ways, but I hope you get an idea :)